 Upon the unfortunate circumstance that an active duty military member passes away, the military does have a few other benefits that are separate from this plan.
 One being the $100,000 death gratuity benefit paid to their survivors as soon as possible.
 Additionally, a service member may have death indemnity compensation(DIC) benefits.

 The DIC benefits vary by length of service, status, and rank.
 Please check with your unit’s benefits coordinator for verification of these benefits.
 It is important to keep track of what benefits accumulate over time so that you can deduct them from your life insurance needs assessment.
-Experts recommend reviewing you needs about every one to two years or upon life events such as getting married or divorced, having a child, becoming a home owner and preparing for retirement.
+Experts recommend reviewing your needs about every one to two years or upon life events such as getting married or divorced, having a child, becoming a homeowner and preparing for retirement.